Al-Insān al-Kāmil

-The Sunni Islamic scholar Muhammad Alawi al-Maliki, has published a Sirah on Muhammad as al-Insān al-Kāmil.
-Al-Jili was the author of an Arabic text entitled al-Insān al-Kāmil.
+The Sunni Islamic scholar Muhammad Alawi al-Maliki has published a Sīrah as al-Insān al-Kāmil.
+Abd al-Karīm al-Jīlī was the author of an Arabic text entitled Al-Insān al-Kāmil.
 Ismailis believe that each Imam is a perfect man.

 The origin of al-insān al-kāmil

 Mansur al-Hallaj and Al-Biruni expressed the idea within their works.
 The concept is evident in the works of Ahmad Yasawi (1093–1166) whose influence spread Sufism across Central Asia.
 The concept was also applied by ibn Arabi, a well-respected and influential Islamic thinker.
 The origin of this concept is derived from the Quran and hadith, as mentioned in Ibn Arabi's Fusus Al-Hikam:

 Muhammad's wisdom is uniqueness (fardiya) because he is the most perfect existent creature of this human species.
 For this reason, the command began with him and was sealed with him.
 He was a Prophet while Adam was between water and clay, and his elemental structure is the Seal of the Prophets.

 In the Quran, man's hierarchical status above all beings is seen, as it states that God created humans in the fairest stature.
 Due to this occurrence the human is favored by God and is said to be given God's light which leads through them to complete perfection.
 The previous saying illuminates the idea that behind the true objective behind creation is God's desire to be known which is fulfilled through the perfect human being.